scrapy/scrapy/docs/intro/examples.rst

 Examples
 ========

-The best way to learn is with examples.
+The best way to learn is with examples, and Scrapy is no exception.
 For this reason, there is an example Scrapy project named dirbot_, that you can use to play and learn more about Scrapy.
 It contains the dmoz spider described in the tutorial.

 This dirbot_ project is available at: https://github.com/scrapy/dirbot